 EDUCAUSE works to increase understanding of the ways technology advances the mission of higher education.
 While we are an association predominantly based in the United States, we recognize that "uncommon thinking for the common good" can emerge anywhere in the world.
 Therefore, we invite institutions of higher education and similarly focused organizations in other countries to join our community as EDUCAUSE members.

 By committing to international engagement, EDUCAUSE and its members know that they benefit from a richness of knowledge sharing and collaboration that would otherwise be unattainable.
-For example, the ongoing dialogue EDUCAUSE maintains with sister organizations such as the Council of Australian University Directors of IT (CAUDIT), the SURFfoundation of the Netherlands, the Canadian University Council of CIOs (CUCCIO), and the United Kingdom's Joint Information Systems Committee (JISC), among others, facilitates shared analysis and understanding of major IT trends and issues confronting higher education globally (see the joint white paper "The Future of Higher Education: Beyond the Campus").
+For example, the ongoing dialogue EDUCAUSE maintains with sister organizations such as the Council of Australasian University Directors of IT (CAUDIT), the SURFfoundation of the Netherlands, the Canadian University Council of CIOs (CUCCIO), and the United Kingdom's Joint Information Systems Committee (JISC), among others, facilitates shared analysis and understanding of major IT trends and issues confronting higher education globally (see the joint white paper "The Future of Higher Education: Beyond the Campus").
 As an increasing number of colleges and universities in all countries engage internationally, whether through adding overseas campuses, offering online programs, or simply expanding the exchange of scholars and students, these worldwide relationships increase the value and effectiveness of higher education wherever it takes place.

 Examples of International Engagement

 In addition to the projects and activities cited above, EDUCAUSE works in a variety of ways with international organizations interested in IT in higher education.
 Examples include: